On the hunt for great day trips from Cologne, Germany? We show you the best destinations in the area and end with ideas on where to stay in Cologne.

-It connects Old Town Heidelberg with eastern part of the Neuenheim district.
-The bridge is great view point for the castle and old town.
+It connects Old Town Heidelberg with the eastern part of the Neuenheim district.
+The bridge is a great viewpoint for the castle and old town.

-The “Heidelberg Altstadt” or Old Town is dominated by “Hauptstrasse”.
-You will find places to eat, shop and explore along the lenght of it.
+The “Heidelberg Altstadt” or Old Town is dominated by “Hauptstrasse.”
+You will find places to eat, shop, and explore along the length of it.

 Hauptstrasse leads in the Old Town Square.
 Sites in the Old town include Marktplatz, the Kornmarkt, the Church of the Holy Ghost, the Palatinate Museum, Synagogue Square, The University, Marstall, Heuscheuer, the Friedrich Memorial.

 One day may not be enough for a trip to Heidelberg.